Reducing Risk Through Effective Quality System Integration

 Before integrating a quality system, conducting a comprehensive audit of the existing company quality systems is essential.
 This audit involves evaluating each system’s effectiveness, identifying overlaps, and pinpointing gaps that must be addressed.

 The audit process should include all departments’ input to ensure a thorough and accurate assessment.
-Organizations can develop a tailored integration strategy that addresses specific needs by understanding each system’s strengths and weaknesses.
+By understanding each system’s strengths and weaknesses, organizations can develop a tailored integration strategy that addresses specific needs.

 Developing an Integration Strategy